Orientation & Transition

 To help you get acquainted to the campus community, there are a number of orientation and transition initiatives for new-to-Brescia students throughout the year:

 We are so excited to welcome all incoming students to Brescia this year!
-For more information about Brescia’s Orientation Program, and how it will introduce you to your new academic, physical, social, and cultural environment, visit our Student Council’s website [Updated Orientation Information Coming Soon!]
+For more information about Brescia’s Orientation Program, and how it will introduce you to your new academic, physical, social, and cultural environment, and the Orientation Week Programming Schedule, please visit our Students’ Council Website

 - For information about Residence, please contact the Residence Manager at email@example.com.